nhannguyen95/algorithms/additional-learning/design-pattern/adapter.md

 - Program to interface, not to implementation: Adapter can work with any subclasses of Adaptee, and the pattern binds the client to the Target (Duck) interface as well.

 ## Compare to Decorator Pattern
-- Decorator is about adding new behaviors, responsibilities.
+- Decorator is about adding new behaviors, responsibilities (doesn't alter the interface).
 Adapter is about converting interfaces (it changes the interface of what it wraps - change Turkey interface to Duck).